100mslive/100ms-docs/common/faq.md

 Yes we are Soc - 2 complaint.

+## Analytics

+#### Is there any usage analytics dashboard available to check various metrics associated with our account?

+Currently, we don't have any dashboard for usage analytics, but we do it have it in our roadmap.
+We will keep you notified as soon as we have it.
+Subsribe to our newsletter to receive monthly updates about on 100ms product releases.

+#### Does the 100ms video SDK provide analytics on room, session, and each user, including data such as time spent per user, total session length, and number of peers in a room?

+You can get analytics about rooms, sessions, peers, etc in a multiple ways based on your requirements and feasibility.

+1. You can use the [List Sessions server API](/server-side/v2/Sessions/list-sessions) to fetch the list of sessions for a particular data/time range and you can also filter these for a particular room.
+This API will provide data such as list of peers, their room join/leave time, session start/end time, etc,.

+2. If you need to get the sessions details for an active room (ongoing session), you can use our [Active room server APIs](/server-side/v2/active-rooms/overview) to fetch the details and perform some actions on peer from your server side.

 ## Server-side

 #### Is the functionality of disable a room and end an active room same?